thlorenz/cpuprofilify/README.md

 OPTIONS:

---shortStack   , --noshortStack     stacks that have only one line are ignored unless this flag is set (default: false) --unresolveds  , --nounresolveds    unresolved addresses like `0x1a23c` are filtered from the trace unless this flag is set (default: false)
+--unresolveds  , --nounresolveds    unresolved addresses like `0x1a23c` are filtered from the trace unless this flag is set (default: false)
 --sysinternals , --nosysinternals   sysinternals like `__lib_c_start...` are filtered from the trace unless this flag is set (default: false)
 --v8internals  , --nov8internals    v8internals like `v8::internal::...` are filtered from the trace unless this flag is set (default: false)
 --v8gc         , --nov8gc           when v8internals are filtered, garbage collection info is as well unless this flag set  (default: true)

+--shortStack      , --noshortStack        stacks that have only one line are ignored unless this flag is set (default: false) --optimizationinfo, --nooptimizationinfo  JS optimization info is removed unless this flag is set (default: false)

 --type                              type of input `perf|dtrace|instruments`.
 If not supplied it will be detected.
 --help                              print this help